Hybrid cardiac ablation stabilizes man's heart rhythm

 February 7, 2020

 Shawn Carter's heart was beating out of control.
 And he had run out of options.

-"There were no doctors left in California who would touch me," Carter said, recalling the time last summer when his heart went into numerous bouts of ventricular tachycardia (VT) beating up to 180 times per minute.
+"There were no doctors left in California who would touch me," Carter said, recalling the time in the summer of 2016 when his heart went into numerous bouts of ventricular tachycardia (VT) beating up to 180 times per minute.

 The medical device engineer, a former Marine and now a Chief Warrant Officer 2 in the California State Military Department, had undergone multiple procedures in the 28 years since he was diagnosed with Wolff-Parkinson-White syndrome.
 In this rare heart condition, patients have an extra electrical pathway between the heart's upper and lower chamber, which can cause a rapid heartbeat.

-Over three decades, Carter had two open-heart surgeries and several catheter ablations to treat arrhythmias.
+Over the years, Carter had two open-heart surgeries and several catheter ablations to treat arrhythmias.
 His heart had been shocked back into a safe rhythm numerous times, both externally and by an implantable cardioverter defibrillator.
 He took several anti-arrhythmic medications

 Carter turned to University of Chicago Medicine cardiac electrophysiologist Roderick Tung, MD, an internationally known expert on advanced therapies for heart rhythm disorders.